-Make your family vacation memorable with any of these kid-friendly activities in Damascus and the surrounding area.
+Make your getaway vacation memorable with any of these family & kid-friendly activities in Damascus and the surrounding areas.
 Whether you plan to stay for a day, a weekend, or even longer, there's an adventure for every age and interest!

 The Virginia Creeper National Recreation Trail is a 34.3-mile rail-to-recreation trail, traversing through two counties from Abingdon, Virginia, through Damascus, and ending just past Whitetop Station in the Mount Rogers National Recreation Area, at the Virginia-North Carolina border.

 The Appalachian National Scenic Trail, generally known as the Appalachian Trail or simply the A.T., is a marked hiking trail in the Eastern United States extending between Springer Mountain in Georgia and Mount Katahdin in Maine.
 The trail is about 2,200 miles long, though the exact length changes over time as parts are rerouted or modified.

 Backbone Rock Recreation Area, located along Beaverdam Creek, gets its name from a spur ridge on Holston Mountain that abrubtly ends at a bend in Beaverdam Creek.
 In 1901 a tunnel was drilled through the rock to allow railroad access between Shady Valley and Damascus, VA.
 Today, motorists pass through what is known as "The Shortest Tunnel in the World" as they travel along TN 133.